unit-testing/class-spy/readme.md

 ## Usage ##
 In your phpunit test, you'll create a stub of your class under test.
 In that stub definition, add `use \UnitTesting\ClassSpy\WatchableTrait;`.
 Your stub will be extended with the following methods:

-* `protected trackMethodCall`: For any method you want to test on the stub, you can create (or override its parent) method by calling `return $this->trackMethodCall();` from within the method.
+* `trackMethodCall`: For any method you want to test on the stub, you can create (or override its parent) method by calling `return $this->trackMethodCall();` from within the method.
 * `getAllMethodCalls`: Returns an array of all the arguments passed to all tracked methods.
 The array has a list of method names as keys and an array of arguments passed to the method as the value.
-* `getMethodCall($method, $index = null)`: Pass the method name to get the arguments passed to it.
+* `getMethodCalls($method, $index = null)`: Pass the method name to get the arguments passed to it.
 Optionally add an index (where 1 = the first call) to get the arguments for a specific call if the method was called more than once.
 If the argument was never called, or was not called less times than the index provided, it will return null.
 * `getLastMethodCall($method)`: Get the last set of arguments for a particular method.
 * `setMethodResult($method, $result)`: Fake a specific result to be passed back from your tracked method.
 If the `$result` parameter is an instance `Closure`, the Closure will be executed with the actual parameters and its result will be returned.

+All of the above have their equivalents for static class methods: `trackStaticMethodCall`, `getAllStaticMethodCalls`, `getStaticMethodCalls`, `getLastStaticMethodCall`, `setStaticMethodResult`.

 ## Example ##
 ```